BobbyLange/batch-cmd/README.md

 **cacls** — Most handy to manually access hidden files and folder.

-**net use** — to map drives of networked CNC machines.
+**net use** — To map drives of networked CNC machines.

 **chkdsk /f C:** — Checks your (C: partition) hard disk for errors and fixes bad sectors.

-**systeminfo** — “this command gives you a thorough list of info about your computer.”
+**systeminfo** — This command gives you a thorough list of info about your computer.

 <hr>